musement/js-challenge/README.md

 	js_challenge_<first-name>-<last-name>

 [Github](https://github.com) allows private repositories for free, you only need to grant us access to it afterwards.
-Please, use these accounts: dotBits, zi, przemkow
+Please, use these accounts: dotBits, przemkow, zi, gionatan-lombardi

-Commit your work as you progress
+Commit your work as you progress, we look at the commit history as well

 You can delete the contents of this README and replace it with content of your own